Famine

 Source: IPC

-Famine classification is based on a precise definition and thus is political in nature, however, people can be living in famine-like conditions or meet some of the classification’s criteria before a declaration of famine is made.
-Therefore, it is critical to act before Phase 4 or above to save lives.
+Famine is generally declared by the UN based on multistakeholder consensus in conjunction with the affected country’s government.
+Thus, it is political in nature.
+However, people can be living in famine-like conditions or meet some of the classification’s criteria long before a declaration of famine is made.
+Therefore, it is critical to act early to save lives.
 It is more difficult to recover and regain productive assets when famine is reached.

-Famine is a more complex problem than a shortage of things to eat; it is a challenge of market and distribution, the result of a long, slow decline in access to food.
-That decline may occur for any number of reasons, including climate-related disasters, such as drought, conflicts, politics, social and economic policies, chronic under-development, weak governance, and poor management or a lack of resources.
+Famine is a more complex problem than a shortage of things to eat; it is a challenge of markets and distribution, the result of a long, slow decline in access to food.
+That decline may occur for any number of reasons, including climate-related disasters (such as drought), conflict, political, social and economic policies, chronic under-development, weak governance, and poor management or a lack of resources and humanitarian assistance.

 The famine cycle may be triggered by a particular disaster event but it is often a combination of these factors that pushes a country or a region into famine.